e-gluzman/algo-trading/README.md

-# financial-market-forecast
-Predicting prices for stocks and commodities
+# Predicting prices for stocks and commodities
 ## Project description

 In this project, I wanted to explore using alternative data to forecast the prices of stocks and commodities.
 I built a web scraper that parses articles from the Wall Street Journal archive.
 I extracted features from the text and used them to forecast prices for Oil, Dow Jones Industrial Average index and Tesla stock.

-## Highlights/ How to run this
+### Highlights/ How to run this

 So far the most interesting part of the project is the web scraper I created for the WSJ archive.
 You can check it out if you clone the repository and run it from scrapers/wsj_scraper.py